Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/apply_adjust_example.rst

 This model uses only the standard lookup table ``h_from_v``, for other lookup tables, defaults from the generated template files can be used.
 Lookup table ``h_from_v`` is also used to convert the observed elevations (``H_observed``) into observed volumes.

+This model also contains extraction of minimum and maximum values from the provided lookup tables.
+This is done by using the function
+:py:meth:`.get_lookup_tables_bounds_from_csv` (see :ref:`look-up-tables`).
+This function returns a dictionary which for each lookup table, stores the min and max values for each variable.
+In this example we add some of these to the logger.
+This results in the following messages:

+  *INFO Volumes in the lookup table 'h_from_v' are in the range [0, 180636966]*

+  *INFO Elevations in the lookup table 'v_from_h' are in the range [1542.306754, 1606.315533]*

 .. note::

       For further details about the lookup tables please see :ref:`examples-single-reservoir-basic`.